nfreader/neffy-slim/readme.md

-This is an opinionated(_?_) PHP web application starter package and development environment utilizing the Slim framework.
+This is an opinionated(_?_) PHP web application starter package utilizing the [Slim](https://www.slimframework.com/) framework.
+The work is heavily based on [Odan's slim4 skeleton](https://github.com/odan/slim4-skeleton).

-# Usage

-From the application directory, run:
-`docker-compose up`
+## Development Environment

+The development environment utlizies [Docker](https://docker.com) containers via `docker compose`.

+It should work out of the box, just clone this repo and run `docker compose up` from the directory.
 Your development machine will be available at [localhost](http://localhost).
-If you need to change the port number, you can do this by editing the ports field under the `nginx` service in `docker-compose.yml`.

-## Services
+Terminate the development environment with ^C when you're done.

 Three services are used and exposed: